-This scan is pretty much the same as your 12 week scan or dating scan however it may take a bit longer – between 30 minutes and an hour, That is because it’s looking at more specific aspects of your baby’s development.
+This scan is pretty much the same as your 12 week scan or dating scan.
+However it may take a bit longer – between 30 minutes and an hour.
+This is because it’s looking at more specific aspects of your baby’s development.
 A full bladder is recommended.

 While the excitement can often revolve around finding out the sex of the baby there are some other very important things the sonographer will be looking out for:

 Firstly… From 20 weeks, the sonographer can clearly see individual structures in your baby, structures such as the heart and brain.
 So the sonographer will look in detail at your baby’s organs and how things like their hands, tummy, face, spine and feet are forming, as well as the circumference of his head.
 All of these measurements can help detect certain conditions including cleft lip.

 Secondly… The location of your placenta will also be checked.
 This is to rule out or confirm if it’s low lying which may affect your mode of delivery.